 Lightyear, the investment platform founded in 2020 by former Wise executives Martin Sokk and Mihkel Aamer, now offers both a Stocks & Shares Individual Savings Account (ISA) and a Cash ISA.

-ISAs allow you to put aside savings of up to £20,000 in the current 2024/2025 UK tax year (tax-year runs from 6 April to 5 April the following year).
+ISAs allow you to put aside savings of up to £20,000 each UK tax year (the tax year runs from 6 April to 5 April the following year) and enjoy the returns without paying tax.

-Stocks & Shares ISAs allow people to invest their money in the stock market, either directly or through a managed service, rather than hold it as cash.
+Stocks & shares ISAs allow people to invest their money in the stock market with zero commission, either directly or through a managed service, rather than hold it as cash.
 Investing in stocks and funds generally offers the potential for better returns, alongside a higher risk of losses.

 As part of Lightyear’s plans to to reduce excessive fees charged on £100bn of UK ISA savings and investments, chief operating officer Wander Rutgers and former president of trading app Robinhood UK became Lightyear’s first UK chief executive, stating, “Unlike others who’ve tried to enter the UK with no experience, we’ve been live here since the start, so we’ve had years of experience in the UK, combined with years of experience building a ‘global-local’ tailored product in each of our other 21 markets,” Rutgers said.

-Lightyear Stocks & Shares ISA Review: Low account and FX fees keep US stock investing cheap
+Lightyear Stocks & Shares ISA Review: Zero commission and low FX fees keep US stock investing cheap

 Account: Lightyear Stocks & Shares ISA

-Description: Lightyear’s stocks and shares ISA is flexible, meaning you can move money freely in and out of them without losing any of your annual allowance.
-They also have no minimum deposit.
+Description: Lightyear’s stocks and shares ISAs are flexible, meaning you can move money freely in and out without losing any of your annual allowance.
+They also have no minimum deposit, and zero commission fees.
+Overall, Lightyear’s Stocks & Shares ISA remains one of the best value options for cost-conscious investors who want simple, flexible and low-fee global investing.
 Capital at risk.
 The value of your investments can go down or up.

-Is Lightyear Stocks & Shares ISA any good?
+Is the Lightyear Stocks & Shares ISA Any Good?

-This makes the Lightyear Stocks & Shares ISA among the very cheapest.
-By comparison, the UK’s most used investment platform, Hargreaves Lansdown, carries fees of up to 0.45% on assets in funds and shares held through its platform.
+This makes the Lightyear Stocks & Shares ISA one of the cheapest options available.
+By comparison, the UK’s most widely used investment platform, Hargreaves Lansdown, charges up to 0.45% per year on assets.
+Vanguard, a lower-cost alternative, charges a £4 monthly account fee for portfolios under £32,000 (equivalent to £48 per year) and 0.15% annually above that level.

 Pros